-Accordingly, it is important to carefully draft the correspondence to the alleged infringer so as to achieve the desired results – no DJ Action while opening the door to amicably resolving the dispute.
+Accordingly, it is important to carefully draft the correspondence to the alleged infringer so as to achieve the desired results.
+You don’t want a DJ Action.
+Also, in most cases, you want to open the door to amicably resolve the dispute.
 In the following case, the patent owner did not want to litigate the patent issue but was dragged into court by the alleged infringer by way of the DJ Action.

 Acceleron LLC (“Acceleron”), a patent holding company, sent a letter to Hewlett Packard Company (“HP”) providing notice of an issued patent that Acceleron owns, requesting that HP not file a DJ Action and requesting that HP agree to not file the DJ Action.
 Additional letters were sent between the parties.
 HP filed the DJ Action.
 Acceleron sought dismissal of the DJ Action.
 Hewlett-Packard Co. v.
 Acceleron LLC, 2009-1283 (Fed.
 Cir.
 Dec.
 4, 2009).